Blessing of Dependence: Identifiability and Geometry of Discrete Models with Multiple Binary Latent Variables: Main theoretical results

+Another interesting work is \cite{stanghellini2013id} that studied the identifiability of discrete undirected graphical models with one latent binary variable. \cite{stanghellini2013id}'s conditions are also related to the graphical structure, and they also provide explicit expressions for the non-identifiable subsets of measure zero.
+One key difference between \cite{stanghellini2013id} and this work is that the authors of the former considered local identifiability, {whereas this work studies strict identifiability and generic identifiability, both concerning the entire parameter space instead of a local neighborhood of the parameters and hence are more ``global'' than the notion of local identifiability}.
+In addition, we establish identifiability for an arbitrary number of binary latent variables instead of only one binary latent variable. \cite{stanghellini2013id}'s approach has the very nice ability to handle the conditional dependence case between the observed variables given the latent ones.
+Extending our technique to this scenario would be an interesting yet nontrivial future direction.

-A generic identifiability statement related to our work appeared in \cite{gu2021idq} in the form of a small toy example for the aforementioned cognitive diagnostic models.
-More specifically, these are models where test items are designed to measure the presence/absence of multiple latent skills and binary item responses of correct/wrong answers are observed for each subject.
+A generic identifiability statement related to our work appeared in \cite{gu2021idq} in the form of a small toy example for the cognitive diagnostic models mentioned earlier.
+More specifically, these are models where test items are designed to measure the presence/absence of multiple latent skills and binary item responses of correct/wrong answers are observed.
 In the special case with two binary latent skills each measured by two binary observed variables, \cite{gu2021idq} proved the parameters are identifiable if and only if the two latent variables are not independent.
 In this work, we investigate the fully general case of the BLESS model where there are (a) an arbitrary number of binary latent variables, (b) arbitrary dependence between these variables, and (c) the observed variables have an arbitrary number of categories.
-Under this general setup, we characterize a complete picture of the generic identifiability phenomenon with respect to the latent dependence in Section \ref{sec-mainsub}.
+In this general setting, we characterize a complete picture of the generic identifiability phenomenon with respect to the latent dependence in Section \ref{sec-mainsub}.